Prepare your English for Travel

 Tip 6: Practise English in your trip – it’s a great learning opportunity

-First of all, don’t be afraid – remember about the positivity.
-Nobody is angry about bad English anymore in the world especially if you don’t communicate in this language every day.
+First of all, don’t be afraid – be kind to yourself.
+Nobody is angry about bad English especially if you don’t communicate in this language every day.

 What you can do…

-You could try to talk to the hotel staff in English only, even if they speak your own language – learn from this experience.
+You could try to talk to the hotel staff in English only, even if they speak your mother tongue – learn from this experience.

 Find the free walking tours